-Generation Z are now in grade school, college, and just entering the workforce.
-Born between 1995-2010, Gen Z (also known as Internet Generation, “iGen” or “Post-Millennials”) follow other generations, each extremely distinct when considering attributes, values and goals.
+Generation Z is now in grade school, college, and just entering the workforce.
+Born between 1995-and 2010, Gen Z (also known as Internet Generation, “iGen” or “Post-Millennials”) follows other generations, each extremely distinct when considering attributes, values, and goals.

 This generational group’s views of money and how to tackle their finances will differ from Millennials.
-Their experiences and tech prowess will inform how they save, spend, handle debt and credit, retirement and other investments.
+Their experiences and tech prowess will inform how they save, spend, handle debt and credit, retirement, and other investments.
 We have 10 tips for Generation Z to have a better financial future.

 What Is Generation Z?